oxedom/parker/client/README.md

 Things to do:

-Not allow users to create and add to state rectnagles smaller than an area of 500 Clean up comps and make them more modular
+Not allow users to create and add to state rectnagles smaller than an area of 500

 Fix bug with selecting color by adding a temp color var Sort out with style
 Change button style